 2015: Uthmaniyah CO2-EOR Demonstration in Saudi Arabia.
 This project captures carbon dioxide from the Hawiyah natural gas liquids recovery plant.
 The captured carbon dioxide is used for enhanced oil recovery in the Ghawar oil field.

 2016: Abu Dhabi CCS Project Phase 1: Emirates Steel Industries.
 Carbon capture technology was deployed for the first time on an operating iron and steel plant.
 The captured carbon dioxide is used for enhanced oil recovery by the Abu Dhabi National Oil Company.

 2017: NRG Petra Nova project in Texas.
 NRG completed on time and on budget a project to capture 90 percent of the carbon dioxide from a 240 MW slipstream of flue gas of its existing WA Parish plant, or roughly 1.6 million tons of carbon dioxide per year.
 The carbon dioxide is transported to an oil field nearby.

 2017: ADM Illinois Industrial Carbon Capture & Storage Project.
 Archer Daniels Midland began capturing carbon dioxide from an ethanol production facility and sequestering it in a nearby deep saline formation.
 The project can capture up to 1.1 million tons of carbon dioxide per year.

-2020: Boundary Dam 3 facility in Saskatchewan, Canada surpassed over 4 million tons of carbon dioxide captured and stored.
+2020: Boundary Dam 3 facility in Saskatchewan, Canada surpassed over 4 million tons of CO2 captured and stored.

-2020: Shell Quest project in Alberta, Canada which captures carbon dioxide from a hydrogen production unit at the Scotford refinery surpassed 5 million tons of carbon dioxide stored.
+2020: Shell Quest project in Alberta, Canada which captures CO2 from a hydrogen production unit at the Scotford refinery surpassed 5 million tons of CO2 stored.

 2020: NRG Petra Nova Project in Texas was idled due to the collapse of West Texas crude oil prices early in the COVID-19 pandemic.